rednafi/rednafi.com/content/go/test_config_with_flags.md

 ## Custom flags are almost always better

 The cleanest and most discoverable way to control optional test behavior in Go is by defining your own test flags.
-They're typed, explicit, and work well with Go’s built-in tooling.
+They're typed, explicit, and work well with Go's built-in tooling.
 Instead of toggling tests with magic file-level build tags or invisible environment variables, you can wire up test configuration using the `flag` package, just like any other Go binary.